cerebral/cerebral/README.md

       // You always receive an array here
       get: function (path) {
         return pathToValue(path, state);
       },

+      // When the debugger logs out the model it calls this
+      // function.
+It should return an immutable version of the
+      // state
+      toJSON: function () {
+        return state.toJS();
+      },

       // When recorder needs its initial state, return that here